majewsky/blog-data/posts/argh-pm.md

 As the first actual content on my new blog, let me tell you the story of how I went absolutely crazy.

 On my private systems, I ship configuration as system packages.
-Every distribution has their own tooling and process for building these packages, but I eventually grew tired of all the ceremony involved in it, and wrote [my own system package compiler][holo-build].
+Every distribution has their own tooling and process for building these packages, but I eventually grew tired of the ceremony involved in it, and wrote [my own system package compiler][holo-build].
 Since I'm using Arch Linux everywhere, the first version generated only Pacman packages, but I was determined to make it truly cross-distribution.
 The first step was support for Debian packages, which I implemented in a mere two evenings (one for understanding the format, one for writing the generator).

 [holo-build]: https://github.com/holocm/holo-build

 Next to dpkg, the other widely deployed package format is RPM, so I set out to add support for RPM as well.
 If I could write the Debian generator in two days, then surely RPM support wouldn't take that long, either.
-Little did I know that I was embarking on a multi-month endeavor.
+Little did I know that I was embarking on a multi-month endeavor (including multiple week-long breaks to restore my sanity).
 To add insult to injury, I stubbornly refused to add dependencies and use existing tooling (i.e., the `rpm-build(1)` command).
 I wanted to serialize the format directly from my own code, like I did for Pacman and Debian packages.

 ## How to get a package format right